isabella232/docs-13/docs/API_simple.md

     Note: The subselection of fields cannot be empty.
 If you have no specific data requirements, you can always select id as a default.

 ### Modifying entries
-For every content model in your project, there are different mutations to create, update and delete entries.
+For every content model in your project, there are different mutations to _create_, _update_ and _delete_ entries.

 #### Creating entries
 Creates a new entry for a specific model that gets assigned a new id.
 All required fields of the model without a default value have to be specified, the other fields are optional arguments.
 The query response can contain all fields of the newly created entry, including the id field.
 ```
 mutation {
-  createArtist(name:"Cat Stevie" slug:"cat-stevie") {
+  createArtist(name:"Cat Stevie", slug:"cat-stevie") {
     id
     name
     slug